Mohamed-Twfik/Mohamed-Twfik/README.md

 - Used tools such as Git, and GitHub for version control and continuous integration.
 - Tested and debugged the application using tools such as Postman.
 - Deployed the application on the Render Platform.

+### Library Website
+- Designed and developed a PHP library website using pure PHP for the backend and HTML, CSS (utilizing the Bootstrap framework), and JavaScript for the frontend.
+- Implemented responsive design principles to ensure optimal user experience across various devices.
+- Developed backend functionalities to manage and display library resources, including authentication, CRUD operations, and search functionality.
+- Conducted thorough testing and debugging to ensure the website's stability, security, and performance.
+- Documented the codebase and provided technical support and maintenance post-launch.

 ### Memory Game
 - Back-end developer for a real-time memory game that allows multiple players to play in the same room.